 "Walking" pneumonia is a nonmedical term used to describe a mild case of community-acquired pneumonia that does not require bedrest or hospitalization.
 Some people might even feel well enough to go to work and participate in other daily activities.

-Pneumonia may occur after surgery, particularly abdominal surgery, or an injury (trauma), particularly a chest injury, because the pain of those conditions keeps people from breathing deeply and from coughing.
+Pneumonia may occur after surgery, particularly abdominal surgery, or after an injury (trauma), particularly a chest injury, because the pain of those conditions keeps people from breathing deeply and from coughing.
 If people do not breathe deeply and cough, microorganisms are more likely to remain in the lungs and cause infection.
 Other people who do not breathe deeply and cough include those who are debilitated, bedridden, paralyzed, or unconscious.
 Such people are also at risk of pneumonia.

 Another critical feature is whether the pneumonia occurs in a healthy person or in someone who has an impaired immune system.
 A person who has an impaired immune system is far more likely to contract pneumonia, including pneumonia caused by unusual bacteria and viruses and even fungi or parasites.
 Also, a person whose immune system is impaired may not respond as well to treatment as someone whose immune system is healthy.
 People who may have an impaired immune system include those who